02.11.26

 Since you already have a phone, the (generally) cheaper option is to take that phone with you to a new provider.
 However, if the phone is locked to the carrier your family plan is with or is part of a device financing plan that still has an outstanding balance, you may need to take some extra steps or pay a lump sum to take it with you.
 Or, if you’re planning to upgrade or find a new phone, you can follow the same steps as above to find the right phone deal for your budget.

-Generally, every provider is required to let its customers port their phone number out for use with a new provider.
+Generally, every provider is required to let its customers keep their phone number when switching to a new provider.
 However, that requires you to know specific account information to give to the new provider so they can complete the port.
 If you’re on a family plan, usually only the account owner has access to that information and would need to provide permission to initiate the transfer and release your line.
 If that’s not possible, or you’re not in good standing with the account owner, be prepared to pick a new number when switching providers.
 (And check out tips on what to do before you change your phone number.)

 You may be tempted to stay with the same provider you used with your family plan – just on your own personal line – if you had a great experience with the coverage and plan benefits.
 But plenty of other options can satisfy the same needs despite being inexpensive phone plans.
 The majority of family plans in the U.S. are provided by the “Big 3” (AT&T, T-Mobile, Verizon), which all provide bundling discounts for multiple lines but otherwise can start at $50/month for a single-line plan and go as high as $100.
 If your budget calls for something more affordable, many prepaid phone plans start around $15/month – just make sure they fit your data needs, your coverage needs, and include any other benefits (like mobile hotspot) you may require.